Samsung/tizen-docs/docs/application/dotnet/guides/opentk/quickstart.md

      ![VS_Toolbar](media/tizen_project_wizard_capture_template5.png)

 4. If the deployment is successful, then the application is launched on the target emulator.
-The following are the emulators:
+The following are snapshots of launching this OpenTK app on mobile and TV emulators:

-    1. Launch the OpenTK app on mobile emulator:
+    Figure: OpenTK app on TV emulator:
     ![OpenTKAppOnMobile](media/OpenTKAppOnMobile.png)

-    2. Launch the OpenTK app on TV emulator:
+    Figure: OpenTK app on TV emulator:
     ![OpenTKAppOnTV](media/OpenTKAppOnTV.png)

-    You can also deploy your OpenTK app with SDB manually:
+    Visual Studio uses the Smart Development Bridge (SDB) to communicate with the target device or emulator.
+You can also deploy your OpenTK application with SDB manually:

     1. Copy the application .tpk file from the project binary path to the SDB tool path:

         - The `SampelOpenTKApp` tpk file(`org.tizen.example.SampelOpenTKApp-1.0.0.tpk`) is located in `ProjectPath\SampelOpenTKApp\SampelOpenTKApp\bin\Debug\tizen50`.
-        - To locate the project path in the Solution Explorer view, right-click the solution name and click **open folder in file explorer**.
+        - To locate the project path in the Solution Explorer view, right-click the solution name and click **Open Folder in File Explorer**.

         - SDB tool is located in `c:\tizen\tools\sdb.exe`.

-    2. Launch Tizen SDB command prompt:
+    2. Launch the Tizen SDB command prompt:

         - For Windows OS, launch the Tizen SDB command prompt (**Tool** > **Tizen** > **Tizen Sdb Command Prompt**).
         - For Linux, you can use the SDB command directly in your project path.